NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 *Distribution provisioning profiles* are created at [https://developer.apple.com/account/ios/profile/profileList.action?type=production](https://developer.apple.com/account/ios/profile/profileList.action?type=production).

 For *App Store* submissions, you must create an *App Store Distribution Provisioning Profile*.
-Once you create it, download it and double-click it on your Mac so it gets registerd with Xcode.
+Once you create it, download it and double-click it on your Mac so it gets registered with Xcode.

 *Distribution provisioning profiles* invalidate rarely since they refer a single *Distribution Certificate*.